bublina-store/bublina/packages/docs/guides/introduction.md

 ## Conclusion

-I can't stress enough how awesome Pinia is, even with all of its shortcomings.
+We can't stress enough how awesome Pinia is, even with all of its shortcomings.
 It's a great library, it satisfied a lot of our needs, and we've build a lot of great software with it.
 Unfortunately, we needed a more specialized solution, something that more closely represent our vision on what state management should be able to do, and we thought it may help others - or at least spark some discussions for the next big thing - that's why **Bublina** was created.